 Get Plenty of Sleep

 I can’t emphasise this one enough, in the modern era of technology and our busy lifestyles so many people do not get enough sleep.
 This is the time when you’re body is recovering, and if you’re trying to build muscle for your six pack or elsewhere, this is also the time when the body refuels its testosterone levels.
 In fact this is so important I should probably write a full post on it and how to improve your sleep.
-I personally get 8 hours sleep a day (more on the weekends) and with my current lifestyle have not slept this well since I was a child.

 Manage Your Stress Levels